 This section gives you information on what you can do and who you can talk to if you are not happy with the service you have received from your barrister, or if you think a barrister has acted wrongly.
 It also contains information about the things which are in place to protect you.

 If you are not happy with the service you are receiving from your barrister for any reason, you are allowed to change barristers.
 However, there may be some extra costs involved in doing this as you would have to instruct a new barrister and they would need to get up to speed on your case.

 If you are concerned about the service you have received from your barrister during your case, you should start by raising the matter with them.

 We do not deal with complaints about barristers if you are their client.
 The Legal Ombudsman deals with matters like this, so in these circumstances, you should contact them.
-There is more information about this on our website in the section called "Concerns about a barrister?".
+There is more information about this on our website in the section called "Reporting concerns".

 We can investigate where barristers who are not working for you may have broken the rules or acted in a way that might damage the public's ability to trust barristers.
 This would include things like acting dishonestly, misleading the court, bullying, being racist or being homophobic.
-You can also read more about this in the section called "Concerns about a barrister?".
+You can also read more about this in the section called "Reporting concerns".

 Your rights and protections